Loki in Norse Mythology: Origin Story, Abilities, Mischief, & Symbols

 In addition to Fenrir, Loki fathered the Midgard serpent Jörmungandr, and the fearsome being Hel, ruler of the realm of the dead (Underworld).
 Those three children of Loki are fated to cause havoc to the Aesir gods, ushering in Ragnarök.
 For example, Jörmungandr is slated to kill Thor during the apocalypse while the wolf Fenrir is destined to swallow Odin, the all-father god.

-How Loki murdered Baldr
+How Loki murdered the god Baldr

 Loki’s gravest misdeed was when he murdered Baldr (Bbaldur) – the son of the goddess Frigg and Odin.
 It is unclear whether Loki committed this act out of sheer malevolence or envy.